brown-ccv/react-volume-viewer/README.md

 ## Props

-The only required props are the model's path, colorMap, and it's minimum and maximum data points.
+The only required props are the model's path, name, and its minimum and maximum data points.
 The model's path should be imported into the project and passed in from there - see the [example project](#example).

 CSS styling for the height must be provided, otherwise the height of the component will be 0px.
 This can be accomplished with `styled-components` if desired.